pianocomposer321/yabs.nvim/README.md

         },
         optional = {
             command = "echo runs on condition",
-            -- You can specify a condition whether to enable or disable a specific task (it could be your custom function) condition = require("yabs.conditions").file_exists("filename.txt"),
+            -- You can specify a condition which determines whether to enable a -- specific task (it could be your custom function) condition = require("yabs.conditions").file_exists("filename.txt"),
         }
     },